Bsq-collab/final_SD/README.md

 $ cd final_SD
 $ python app.py
 ```
+After this head into a broswer and go [localhost](localhost:5000).

 ## List of APIs/How to Procure Keys:
 * #### Getty Images - for providing picture hints
   1. Head to '''https://developer.gettyimages.com/member/register''' and fill out the form to create a free account
   2. Check your email or the site for the API key
   3. Copy the key into the '''gettykeys.txt''' file in the root of the directory.
-It should be the first and only line in the file, formatted as such:
+It should be the first and only line in the file

 * #### JService - for providing phrases, categories, and sentence hints
   1. JService does not require a key, so don't worry about finding one